-Join David Gassner for an in-depth discussion in this video Defining and throwing a custom exception, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Defining and throwing a custom exception, part of Advanced Java Programming.

 As you get more comfortable working with exceptions and the Try/catch Block, it's useful to know…how to write your own custom exception classes and then use them in your code.…In this demonstration, which I'll do with the project throwing, I'll show you how to…create your own custom exception class and then how to throw it with the throw method.…In this version of my project, I have two text files, one with the text Right file, and…one with the text Wrong file.…My Main class doesn't have any real functional code in it yet, and I've moved all of the…code to actually read the contents of a file into a utility class which I've called MyFileReader.…